START your business

 - For information about local licenses NOT handled through the Business License Application, contact each city or town where you will be conducting business.

-- Some businesses require professional licenses, such as architects, engineers, health care providers, counselors, attorneys, CPAs, etc. For information and requirements, contact the licensing authority for that profession.
+- Some businesses require professional licenses, such as architects, engineers, health care providers, counselors, attorneys, certified public accountants (CPAs), etc. For information and requirements, contact the licensing authority for that profession.

 - Food-related businesses (such as restaurants, coffee stands, caterers, food product manufacturers, etc.) will need kitchen and food handler permits.
 Contact your county health department.
 Food and beverage manufacturers and processors will need licensing from the Washington Department of Agriculture.
 If you plan to sell, serve, or produce alcoholic beverages, contact the Washington State Liquor and Cannabis Board to find out what kind of license you need to apply for.
 For cannabis-infused products, you will need a cannabis license.
 Contact the Business Licensing Service for more information on how to apply.
 For help opening a restaurant in Seattle, visit the Seattle restaurant site.